turtlebrowser/conan-cache/README.md

 **Optional** Target OS if different from host OS

 ### `lfs_limit`
 **Optional** In number of MB.
-Files with a size larger than lfs_limit are added to Git Large File Storage (LFS), defaults to 50MB, GitHub supports max 100MB
+Files with a size larger than lfs_limit are added to Git Large File Storage (LFS), defaults to 50MB, GitHub supports max 100MB, and will generate a warning at 50MB files.

 ## Outputs